Arrival and early days

 Abinachmaigh [Abbeyknockmoy], Galway.
 Mother at Tume (Tuam)

 The next one is of Hobson’s Bay, Williamstown.
-There are lots of ships in Port Phillip Bay, more than when the orphans landed.
+There are lots of ships in Port Phillip Bay in 1853, more than when the orphans landed 1848-50.
 The Victorian gold rush was under way.

-This next is of Port Jackson.
+This next pic is of Port Jackson.
 It’s by Oswald Brierly and called ‘Emigrants arriving at Sydney Cove’, dated 1853.
 Again it’s a couple of years after the Earl Grey scheme ended.
 There’s a steamer in the background, bottom right of the pic.
+A steamer was to take orphans from their ship to a landing dock.

-On the 8th February 1850 Strutt wrote in his diary,
+On the 8th February 1850 Surgeon Strutt wrote in his diary,

 “Landed all the girls in a large steamer and walked at their head to the Depot [Hyde park Barracks].
 There was such weeping and wailing at leaving the ship; when on board the steamer an effort was made to give three cheers, but with very indifferent success.
 I stopped nearly all day at the Depot with them and got them settled as well as I could and saw that they all got their dinner, which unluckily was a meagre one, being a fast day.
 They will now be visited by the Catholic clergy and nuns for about a fortnight, confessed and persuaded to take the pledge.
 They will then be permitted to take situations”.